Donate a Horse

 There are several key qualities that our therapy horses must have.

 First, the horse must be sound at the walk, trot, and canter, with three rhythmic and balanced gaits.
 The quality of the horse’s movement is crucial for achieving the benefits that our program participants gain from therapeutic riding.

 In addition, a good therapy horse must work easily in hand, be obedient to both voice and leg signals, and remain consistently calm and well-behaved on the ground.
 The horse must also be accepting of assistive devices and equipment, as well as tolerant of one or two people walking and trotting beside it.

-Finally, we can only consider horses who are geldings,16 years old or younger, and under 17.1 hands tall.
+Finally, we like to consider horses who are 18 years old or younger (some exceptions may be made), and under 17.1 hands tall.